-- 1. An application for the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land must, in addition to the documentation referred to in section 85(2), be accompanied by - - (a) a certified copy of the title deed of the land; - (b) a certified copy of the notarial deed of servitude; - (c) a copy of the diagram of every property concerned or, where such diagram is not available, a plot diagram to every piece of land concerned; - (d) a copy of the servitude diagram approved by the Surveyor-General; - (e) a locality plan on an appropriate scale; - (f) a description of all existing and proposed servitudes and services on the land; and - (g) if the land is encumbered by a bond, the consent of the bondholder. - 2.
-The motivation contemplated in section 85(2)(d) must make specific reference to the applicable condition or servitude, as well as a motivation on the necessity and desirability of the application.
+- 1. An application for the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land must, in addition to the documentation referred to in section 72(2), be accompanied by - - (a) a certified copy of the title deed of the land; - (b) a certified copy of the notarial deed of servitude; - (c) a copy of the diagram of every property concerned or, where such diagram is not available, a plot diagram to every piece of land concerned; - (d) a copy of the servitude diagram approved by the Surveyor-General; - (e) a locality plan on an appropriate scale; - (f) a description of all existing and proposed servitudes and services on the land; and - (g) if the land is encumbered by a bond, the consent of the bondholder.